 The Clear Vision Foundation fellowship is a new program to help train new graduates of US ophthalmology residency programs in advanced anterior segment surgery.
 Fellows will train with Drs.
-Scott Cherne, Bala Ambati, and Matt Neale at Pacific Clear Vision Institute and Eugene Eye Care in Eugene, OR.
+Bala Ambati, Eric J Niespodzany, Dr. Joseph Mando and Matt Neale at Pacific Clear Vision Institute and Eugene Eye Care in Eugene, OR.

 The practices have a combined volume of over 3000 cataract surgeries per year, along with high numbers of cornea, glaucoma, and refractive surgery.
 Over a third of the cataracts performed involve astigmatic or presbyopic correction.

 By the completion of the fellowship, we expect the fellow to become highly proficient in:

 - Routine, refractive, laser-assisted, and complex cataract surgery